 The first stage: recruitment on and off campus

-Goulston & Storrs participate in OCIs with schools in the geographic areas of their offices (Boston, NY and DC) as well and more broadly at the University of Chicago, University of Michigan, University of Virginia and Yale.
-G&S also participate in two diversity job fairs; The Boston Lawyers Group Job Fair and Lavender Law Career Fair.
-A member of the hiring committee meeting or law school alum usually conducts the OCIs
+Goulston & Storrs participate in OCI with schools in the geographic areas of their offices (Boston, NY and DC) as well and more broadly at the University of Chicago and University of Michigan.
+G&S also participates in The Boston Lawyers Group Job Fair.
+A member of the hiring committee meeting or law school alum usually conducts the “screening” or On Camera Interview.

-The firm tends to ask questions surrounding students who understand the firm’s emphasis on quality and culture tend to succeed.
-The questions are designed to yield a sense of the candidate’s engagement with the law and interest in our firm.
+The firm tends to ask questions to see whether students understand the firm and its emphasis on quality and culture.
+The questions are designed to yield a sense of the candidate’s engagement with the law and interest in the firm.

 Top tips for the stage: